Base erosion and profit shifting (BEPS)

 Brazilian pension reform bill in 2019

 Brazil has a historical public debt issue related to the public pension regime, which has begun to be reformed for upcoming years.
-Although still under discussion, an initial proposal elaborated by the federal government to reduce such debt has been approved by the Chamber of Deputies of the National Congress.
+After considerable discussion during past years, a reform was approved in 2019.

-Currently under review by the Senate, the current bill has established certain measures to reduce the current social security deficit, such as raising the minimum retirement age and reducing or restructuring some of the benefits currently available to workers, both from private companies as well as civil workers.
+The reform has established certain measures to reduce the current social security deficit, such as raising the minimum retirement age and reducing or restructuring some of the benefits currently available to workers, both from private companies as well as civil workers.

 Brazil is the home to an increasingly complex and overly bureaucratic tax system, with several different ancillary obligations and different types of taxes, which have traditionally led to a significant cost for tax compliance that is not mirrored in other jurisdictions.